niklak/toredis_chat/README.md

 # toredis_chat

-This example does not uses redis publish / subscribe mechanism.
+This example does not use redis publish / subscribe mechanism.
 It is based on tornado websocket example but it uses redis instead cache list.
 Also it demonstrates how chat rooms (channels) can be implemented.